• Skip to main content

 Microphone Not Working in Microsoft Teams

-Make sure Microphone is selected or available for selection in Microsoft Teams.
+Make sure that the right Microphone on your computer is selected by Microsoft Teams.

-Open Microsoft Teams, click on your Profile Icon and select Settings in the Drop-down menu.
+1. Open Microsoft Teams > click on Profile Icon and select Settings in the Drop-down menu.

 Open Microsoft Teams Settings